 That the creators of this book have a real eye or knack for details brings the story to a whole other level.
 Their personal love for heavy music seeps through when they include lyrics of songs by for instance Protest the Hero and Pain of Salvation when Aydin belt out a few lines.
 And you get a more real world feeling with all the small touches to clearly place you in Finland: from the beer brands to the television channel logo used during a news broadcast to the name of an actual existing club in Tampere.

 Lastly, there’s the fantasy in the story.
 I’ve seen quite some people complain that there isn’t enough to be found in it or that it comes too late.
 But personally I like the fact that the build it up so slowly.
 You get to know the band, the setting, some of the background where they explain the hidden power of music and start to get a connection with all the characters.
 So when the fantasy/horror element finally kicks in, you’re in it for the full 200%.
 I don’t want to reveal too much and spoil the surprise, but I love the final showdown with the “evil” hipsters who have been popping up throughout the book every now and then!

-In short, it's a great graphic novel when you're a music fan yourself and like it when a story gets properly told and builds up towards a certain end goal.
-With amazing artwork that really sucks you in, you'll find yourself reading this in one sitting pretty easily!
+Shortly said, it’s a great graphic novel when you’re a music fan yourself and like it when a story gets properly told and build up towards a certain end goal.
+With amazing artwork that really sucks you in, you’ll find yourself reading this in one sitting pretty easily!